chipsalliance/firrtl-spec/spec.md

 this information to a hardware test harness, but this is not required by the FIRRTL specification.

-A printf statement requires a clock signal, a print condition signal, a format string, and a variable list of argument signals.
+A `printf`{.firrtl} statement requires a clock signal, a print condition signal, a format string, and a variable list of argument signals.
 The condition signal must be a single bit unsigned integer type, and the argument signals must each have a ground type.